tobisalami/TobiSalami/README.md

 ### Hi.
-It is weird that I have been building websites for a realy long time but I have no experience with real hands-on coding.
+It is weird that I have been building websites for a really long time but I have no experience with real hands-on coding.
 Thanks to Wordpress.
 Today, I will begin learning html, css, js, python, and their popular frameworks so I get familiar with them and actually use them to create really good projects.
 Okay, let's go!

 <!--
 **tobisalami/TobiSalami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.